spurll/lunch/readme.md

 Overview
 ========

+A web.py-based voting system that makes use of a basic scoring method to select a game to play or a lunch to order among people in an office (for example).

-A PHP-based web program that allows users to select a game to play using the popular "instant runoff" voting system.
+Formerly: A PHP-based web program that allows users to select a game to play using the popular "instant runoff" voting system.
 It's fairly ugly.

 Bugs and Feature Requests
 =========================